sigpwny/websites/content/meetings/fa2023/2023-10-01/index.md

   - assembly
   - x86-64
 ---
-## S﻿ummary
+## Summary

-I﻿n this meeting, we discuss the fundamentals of x86-64 assembly, including an explanation of the stack, memory, registers, instructions, and how syscalls work.
+In this meeting, we discuss the fundamentals of x86-64 assembly, including an explanation of the stack, memory, registers, instructions, and how syscalls work.